arwes/arwes/docs/animation/animation-system.md

 The `Secuence` virtual component can be used to handle serial flow changes in a list of nodes.
 The nodes do not necessarily have to be direct children.

-This component behaves the same way as the `Animation` component.
+This component behaves the same way as the `Energy` component.

 By default, when the `Secuence` enters in the flow, its children nodes will [stagger](https://css-tricks.com/staggering-animations/) in the animation.
 For example, if the `duration.stagger = 50`, the first node